NotTimTam/jtf/SYNTAX.md

         -   "css": Either:
             -   A string containing CSS data, or
             -   An array of strings containing CSS data.
-        -   "extra": An array that allows conforming processors to include additional data for extending their functionality.
-Each entry in the array should be an object containing:
+        -   "extra": An object that allows conforming processors to include additional data for extending their functionality.
-            -   "processor": A unique string identifier for the processor that generated the data.
+            -   Each key in the array should be a unique identifier for the processor or extension that generated the data.
 This key helps distinguish between different processors' extensions.
-            -   Additional key/value pairs: These can be used to include processor-specific information or features not defined by the JTF syntax standard, as long as this additional data conforms to all specifications within the standard.
+            -   The value of the object can be any JSON-supported data type, used to include processor-specific information or features not defined by the JTF syntax standard, as long as this data conforms to all specifications within the standard.

 ## Version Indication